markf94/ibmq_code_epl_119_60002/README.md

 This repository contains the following two files:

-*x0_class0_classification.qasm*
-`This file implements the classification of the input vector x' as discussed in the EPL publication.`
+- `x0_class0_classification.qasm` Classification of the input vector x' as discussed in the EPL publication.

-*x1_class0_classification.qasm*
-`This file implements the classification of the input vector x'' as discussed in the EPL publication.`
+- `x1_class0_classification.qasm` Classification of the input vector x'' as discussed in the EPL publication.

 --------------------------------------------------------------------------------------------------